TIBHannover/module-FAIR-data/_episodes/06-Semantic-Data-Representations.md

 |----------|--------|--------------|
 | Male023  | SBLS   |  Hip         |

 This table indicates that a subject was given a task, in this case the Salthouse and Babcock Listening Span task (SBLS), and showed activation in the hippocampus (Hip).
 To interpret this data, a human would need a key to the abbreviations, but would easily be able to supply the relationships among the different data points.
-But while a computer can easily read across the row to know that SBLS and Hip go with Male023, the nature of the relationship among the variables is not machine readable.
+But while a computer can easily read across the row to know that SBLS and Hip go with Male023, the nature of the relationship among the variables is not machine-readable.

 Let's say that there are two different databases in two different locations.
 One, as in the table above, has brain activation as a function of region and task.
 The second has measured gene expression in different parts of the human brain.